oddbird/oddsite/content/index.rst

   with the attention and agility of an internal team.*

-  .. _Django core-developer: '/birds/#bird-carl'
+  .. _Django core developer: /birds/#bird-carl
-  .. _creator of Susy: '/birds/#bird-miriam'
+  .. _creator of Susy: /birds/#bird-miriam

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'